Rodney-Makomo/big-bang/README0.md

 To deploy the site, I used the github pages tab on Github and built it from the main branch.
 After approximately 20 minutes my site was up and running.

 I ran into an issue when deploying my site as I was getting an error 404.
 The site was unreachable and I had to troubleshoot this problem.
-I solved this when i figured out it was becuase my websites had not been finished being built.
+I solved this when I figured out it was becuase my website had not been finished being built.
 ![](assets/images/Problem%20deploying.JPG)

 ## Credits